Key takeaways

 Level 2: Reactive marketing

-Starbucks maintains communication with their customers through emails showing appreciation and informing them of new offers, and even asks for ideas from their customers on their dedicated web page.
-The famous coffee chain markets their product by sharing short videos and images from their customers on Instagram.
-Reposting and regramming user-generated content on their own social media accounts creates more reactions .
+Starbucks maintains communication through emails showing appreciation and new offers, and asks for ideas from customers on their dedicated web page.
+They market by sharing short videos and images from customers on Instagram.
+Reposting user-generated content creates more reactions and encourages word-of-mouth sharing through branded content.

 starbucks-social-media